LinkedIn Will No Longer Count Inactive or Restricted Accounts in Connection and Follower Stats

 Given that its total member count is already set to decline by millions, I guess now is the right time to also update all of the ways in which it measures its audience – though it’s not clear whether LinkedIn will also stop counting hibernated or restricted accounts in its overall member stats.

-Which are already somewhat misleading - right now, LinkedIn has over 930 million members.
-Which is impressive, but it’s important to note that ‘members’ and ‘active users’, the more common social platform usage metric, are not the same thing.
+The overall member stats are already somewhat misleading - right now, LinkedIn has over 930 million members.
+That is impressive, but it’s important to note that ‘members’ and ‘active users’, the more common social platform usage metric, are not the same thing.

 So when matched up against Instagram, for example, which has over a billion active users, LinkedIn’s 930 million members, on the surface, seems close, but actually, LinkedIn’s active user count is considered to be around 474 million, which is a lot less than the communicated figure.